bibanon/android-development-codex/HTC-J-Butterfly.md

 Some ROMs might not include Google Applications out of the box (such as Google Play App Store).
 Usually, the google apps (gapps) are provided by the developer in a seperate flashable zip, so check their threads.

 ### KitKat 4.4

+> **Note:** All of HTCSoku/tako0910's ROMs require you to use TWRP recovery to install them; they will not install on ClockworkMod for some reason.

 * [HTCSoku - Android 4.4.2 with Sense 6](http://htcsoku.info/htcsokudev-news/sense6-rom-for-au/)
   * [Japanese AU KDDI Edition](https://drive.google.com/uc?id=0B3J-Lafyq1LebEdOZlkyS3FWY1k&export=download)